elixh37/BYOVD_read_write_primitive/README.md

 ## Credits
 I got inspired to expand upon the tools provided in the Evasion Lab (CETP from [Altered Security](https://www.alteredsecurity.com/evasionlab)), taught by [Saad Ahla](https://www.linkedin.com/in/saad-ahla/).

+The [EDRSandblast)(https://github.com/wavestone-cdt/EDRSandblast) project for some of their code, espacially around downloading and parsing the Symbol files for offsets and the listing and removing of MiniFilters.